-(a) Any single welded area is not to be exceeded $0.125 \text{ m}^2$ and the sum of all areas is not
+(a) Any single welded area is not to be exceeded 0.125 m2 and the sum of all areas is not

-- (b) The weld preparation must not reduce the thickness of the product below 80 % of the nominal thickness.
+- to be exceeded 2% of the surface side in question.
+The distance between two welded areas shall not be less than their average width. - (b) The weld preparation must not reduce the thickness of the product below 80% of the nominal thickness.
 For occasional defects with depths exceeding the 80% limit, special consideration at the Surveyor's discretion will be necessary. - (c) If weld repair depth exceeds 3 mm, UT may be requested by the Society.
 If required, UT is to be carried out in accordance with an approved procedure. - (d) The repair is to be carried out by qualified welders using an approved procedure for the appropriate steel grade.
-The electrodes are to be of low hydrogen type and are to be dried in accordance with the manufacturer's requirements and protected against rehumidification before and during welding. - (C) Shapes may be conditioned by the manufacturer for the removal of surface defects in accordance with the following limitations. - (a) For material less than 9.5 mm thickness, in which the defects are not more than 0.8 mm in depth, the defects may be removed by grinding or chipping. - (b) For material 9.5 mm and over in thickness, in which the defects are not more than 1.6 mm in depth, the defects may be removed by grinding or chipping. - (c) Surface defects which are greater in depth than the limits shown above (a) and (b) may be removed by chipping or grinding and then depositing weld metal, in the presence of the Surveyor, subject to the following conditions. - (i) The total area of the chipped or ground surface of any piece is not to exceed 2 % of the total surface area of that piece. - (ii) After removal of any defect preparatory to welding, the thickness of the shape is not to be reduced by more than 30% of the nominal thickness, nor is the depth of depression prior to welding to exceed 12.5 mm in any case. - (D) Before repair works prescribed in above (B) or (C) (c), the following documents are to be submitted to the Society for approval. - (a) Specifications of repairing procedure which state about kind of surface defects, the way of chipping, grinding and welding, etc. - (b) Reports on results of tensile test, bend test, impact test, macro-structure inspection and hardness test on test samples repaired according to the procedure specified in above (a). - (3) Internal soundness - (A) If plates and wide flats are ordered with ultrasonic inspection or required by the Society, the test procedure and acceptance criteria are to be made in accordance with an accepted standard at the discretion of the Society.
+The electrodes are to be of low hydrogen type and are to be dried in accordance with the manufacturer's requirements and protected against rehumidification before and during welding. - (C) Shapes may be conditioned by the manufacturer for the removal of surface defects in accordance with the following limitations. - (a) For material less than 9.5 mm thickness, in which the defects are not more than 0.8 mm in depth, the defects may be removed by arinding or chipping. - (b) For material 9.5 mm and over in thickness, in which the defects are not more than 1.6 mm in depth, the defects may be removed by grinding or chipping. - (c) Surface defects which are greater in depth than the limits shown above (a) and (b) may be removed by chipping or grinding and then depositing weld metal, in the presence of the Surveyor, subject to the following conditions. - (i) The total area of the chipped or ground surface of any piece is not to exceed 2 % of the total surface area of that piece. - (ii) After removal of any defect preparatory to welding, the thickness of the shape is not to be reduced by more than 30% of the nominal thickness, nor is the depth of depression prior to welding to exceed 12.5 mm in any case. - (D) Before repair works prescribed in above (B) or (C) (c), the following documents are to be submitted to the Society for approval. - (a) Specifications of repairing procedure which state about kind of surface defects, the way of chipping, grinding and welding, etc. - (b) Reports on results of tensile test, bend test, impact test, macro-structure inspection and hardness test on test samples repaired according to the procedure specified in above (a).

+(3) Internal soundness

+- (A) If plates and wide flats are ordered with ultrasonic inspection or required by the Society, the test procedure and acceptance criteria are to be made in accordance with an accepted standard at the discretion of the Society.
 However, the probe frequency is to be of 4MHz in general.
-[See Guidance] - (B) Verification of internal soundness is the responsibility of the manufacturer.
+(See Guidance) - (B) Verification of internal soundness is the responsibility of the manufacturer.
 The acceptance of internal soundness by the Society's surveyor is to be not absolved the manufacturer from this responsibility.
 (2018)